seamless-protocol/ilm/SPECS.md

    - User’s share value (vUA) is equal to vUA = TCW - TBE
    - Amount which user gets back (withdrawal: W) is: W = TCW - TCE

-1. If the amount of what user gets is less than specified minAmountOut we revert transaction
+1. If the amount of what user gets is less than specified minAmountOut transaction is reverted

 ### LoanLogic